 Ferry (from Rafina): 2h15 – Plane: approx. 3h30

 25 – Kythnos

 Located south of Athens, Kythnos is an island in the Aegean region.
 With more than 70 beaches and its narrowly paved picturesque towns, Kythnos is a dreamy destination for people looking for chill day trips from Athens!

 What is there to see and do in Kythnos?

 Try the town of Loutra which is famous for its hot springs!
 Dip into the hot, relaxing and therapeutical groundwaters.
-Also stroll down the streets of Dryopida and shop ceramic souvenirs!
+Also, stroll down the streets of Dryopida and shop for ceramic souvenirs!
 Indeed, the town is known for its cute ceramic production.
-Also visit the sumptuous Agios Mina church with its hand-crafted bishop’s throne.
+Also, visit the sumptuous Agios Mina church with its hand-crafted bishop’s throne.

 Head to the highly popular Kolona beach.
 Heaven-like, there’s a narrow strip of fine and light sand right in the middle of the sea which gives the impression of two separate beaches.

 26 – Olympia